mikbe/commandable/README.markdown

 ## Requirements ##

 * Ruby 1.9.2
-* Any Posix OS (It works, mostly, on Windows but ironically some of the tests won't run because of some unix commands I use in the tests)
+* OS X or any Posix OS (It works, mostly, on Windows but ironically some of the tests won't run because of some Unix commands I use in the tests)

 ## Installation
 From the command line: